zaemliss/Constellation/README.md

 You need a VPS with the following minimum requirements:
 - 4G RAM
 - Quad Core
-- Linux Operating system (Debian, Ubuntu, CentOS)
+- Linux Operating system (Ubuntu, CentOS)

 QUICKSTEPS:
 1) make sure you have the VPS set up with min reqs